brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 This service exposes endpoints to the [Faro frontend](https://github.com/liferay/com-liferay-osb-faro-private) and Liferay Portal.

-### osb-asah-backend-ext-alfa

-This template service is used as a reference to create modules that provide additional endpoints.

-### osb-asah-backend-ext-seo

-This service exposes additional endpoints related to SEO features (integrates with [SEMrush](https://www.semrush.com/)).

 ### osb-asah-batch-curator

 This service processes raw data into intelligent information using scheduled routines (e.g., once a day).

+### osb-asah-demo

+This service generates raw demo data.

 ### osb-asah-dxp-extractor